ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 Centralization, like gravity, is constantly pulling and looking for any weakness in a structure to push it to breaking point.
 For a system to overcome this force long term, it must ensure that there is no central point of failure that can be exploited, which often means designing rhobust countermeasures that constantly push back against centralization not just in one place but in all areas.

-Because of this, there is no point in having decentralization in half measures; a chain is only as strong as it's weakest link, and a blockchain is only as decentralized as it's most centralized point.
+Because of this, there is no point in having decentralization in half measures; a chain is only as strong as it's weakest link, and a blockchain is only as decentralized as it's most centralized bottleneck.
 For this reason, _all_ parts of a blockchain project, both technically and socially, must strive for _decentralization maximalism_.

 Unforunately, within the cryptocurrency ecosystem the importance of _Decentrlaization Maximalism_ is not wideley understood or adopted, such that the term _Decentralization Theatre_ has become a common practice among many _so-called_ decentralized systems.